docker/docs/docker-hub/deactivate-account.md

 2. If you belong to any organizations, remove your account from all of them.

-3. If you are the sole owner of any organization, either add someone to the **owners** team and then remove yourself from the organization, or deactivate the organization.
+3. If you are the sole owner of any organization or company, either add someone to the **owners** team and then remove yourself from the organization or company, or deactivate the organization or company.

 4. If you have an active subscription, downgrade it to the **Docker Personal** subscription.